Jerusalem Township, Lucas County, Ohio: Name and history

 It is the only Jerusalem Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Education

-Children living in Jerusalem Township are sent to the Oregon City Schools, in Oregon, Ohio.
+Children living in Jerusalem Township are sent to the Oregon City School District, in Oregon, Ohio.
 K-4 to Jerusalem Elementary, 5–6 to Eisenhower Intermediate, 7–8 to Fassett Junior High and 9–12 to Clay High School.